 Roman painting is said to have developed under great Greek influence.
 Some art historians are even inclined to treat them as a smooth continuation of Hellenic art; developing just under different political conditions.
 This view is justified by the fact that most of the empire’s painting decorations were made by Greek artists.
-However, one should remember: if the Greeks sought harmony in art; the Romans valued representativeness and usability in it.
+However, one should remember: that if the Greeks sought harmony in art; the Romans valued representativeness and usability in it.
 For the former, art was the supreme value, while the others used it as a means to obtain the desired effect.
 Roman frescoes were closer to craft than art.
 Artistic value was less important than the manifestation of belonging to the elite of the ancient world.

 Nothing from Greek painting was given by sources of the names of great painters like Polignot, Zeuksis, Parrazjos or Apollodoros, who lived between the fifth and third century BCE.
 The work of these painters is known from literary descriptions and indirectly from preserved Roman copies.
-Their names are associated with the birth of painting not as a colored drawing, as we have in Egyptian and Etruscan painting, but as an art of painting with a variety of color effects, chiaroscuro (scigraphy) and the illusion of space.
-We find all this in Roman painting, which developed either by imitating Greek masterpieces imported there, or by the activity of Hellenic artists called to work in Italy.
+Their names are associated with the birth of painting not as a coloured drawing, as we have in Egyptian and Etruscan painting, but as an art of painting with a variety of colour effects, chiaroscuro (scigraphy) and the illusion of space.
+We find all this in Roman painting, which developed either by imitating Greek masterpieces imported there or by the activity of Hellenic artists called to work in Italy.

-Roman painting had an Egyptizing style , and from the middle of the first century CE an illusionist.
+The Roman painting had an Egyptizing style and from the middle of the first century CE an illusionist.
 The Egyptizing style was distinguished by its decorativeness and the subsequent wide application of illusionist painting.
 The purpose of this type of decoration was dictated by practical considerations: spatial painting was to optically enlarge quite narrow rooms.
 The impression of space was obtained thanks to the use of illusionist painting; creating the illusion of enlarging the interior, or its “opening” to the garden or the wider landscape of the area.
 So, the “windows” through which the landscape was visible were painted – often the plant garlands, already known from the first style, hung in the foreground between the columns of these “windows”.
 At that time, the impression of depth was created, and the compositions created had two or three plans.

-Another style of this style, in turn, is imitation of the extremely popular easel painting in Greece in the first century CE – paintings painted directly on the walls, with plant and animal ornaments between them very often typical of the Egyptian landscape, and even motifs of Egyptian, mythological animals.
+Another style of this style, in turn, is an imitation of the extremely popular easel painting in Greece in the first century CE – paintings painted directly on the walls, with plant and animal ornaments between them very often typical of the Egyptian landscape, and even motifs of Egyptian, mythological animals.
 This element appeared in the play shortly after the conquest by Emperor Octavian August of northern Africa.
 Hence, some researchers tend to call the whole style Egyptizing.
-However, in fact it was a rather nod to Greek painting, entire walls were covered with copies of Greek mythological originals.
+However, in fact, it was a rather nod to Greek painting, entire walls were covered with copies of Greek mythological originals.

 They were generally loved when the paintings referred to mythological scenes and elements from the life of the owner of domus.
-In this way the aristocrat wanted to show his status.
+In this way, the aristocrat wanted to show his status.
 In latifundist villas, hunting scenes or nature rest were preferred.
 These types of villas later became the model for early medieval feudal lords and their castles.
 There, like the Romans, elements of nature, hunting and biblical scenes dominated.

-The most magnificent paintings were found in the homes of cities destroyed by the the eruption of Vesuvius in 79 CE and named Pompeian (Pompeii city).
+The most magnificent paintings were found in the homes of cities destroyed by the eruption of Vesuvius in 79 CE and named Pompeian (Pompeii city).
 They covered the walls of the rooms and atria.
 They depicted landscapes, scenes with people in lush greenery, still lifes, exotic animals, scenes from Greek mythology, as well as paintings depicting architecture that opened the illusion of depth to the viewer.

-These frescoes are the best preserved examples of Roman painting.
+These frescoes are the best-preserved examples of Roman painting.
 They allow you to learn about the development of this branch of art in Rome from the middle of the second century BCE to 79 CE Roman painting was known as the interior decoration of public buildings, houses and work workshops.
-The discovery in Pompeii allowed researchers to divide Roman painting into four periods.
+The discovery in Pompeii allowed researchers to divide the Roman painting into four periods.
 In fact, Vitruvius has already given us three stages of the development of Roman painting in his work “On Architecture”.
 Until 1879, the German archaeologist August Mau distinguished three styles described by a Roman architect, calling them Pompeian, and added a devil who synthesized the previous three and appeared after the death of Vitruvius.
 Originally, scientists claimed that drawing this typology after the Pompeian extermination does not make sense.
 However, when it turned out that the frescoes in later Roman villas referred to previous styles and only the tastes of the owner decided how the paintings should look, it was recognized that the typology proposed by the German researcher makes sense.

 Roman painting styles